Full-Stack-Press/Frill-SSO-Unofficial/readme.txt

 3. Frill Administration

 == Change log ==
+= 1.0.3 2021-10-06 =
+* Fix problem on installation when there is no user input in the settings fields
+* Updated readme file
+* Check support for WordPress 5.8.1
+* New Future, added support for custom login page

 = 1.0.2 2021-08-02 =
 * Fix mismatch stable version number between readme file and plugin file
 * Change from text input to password input on Frill SSO key input field in settings